ghengeveld/cot-listfilters/README.md

 ### Using a form

 An alternative to using plain text links is to use a form.
-This can be more convenient in complex situations.
+This can be more convenient in complex situations, however it does have a major drawback.
+If you use a form you will lose the ability to rewrite the filters part of the URL, instead the filters will be appended.
 To simplify creating the form, the plugin provides several helper functions for generating form elements.
 These functions are effectively wrappers for the functions included in the Cotonti Forms API (system/forms.php).
 They return complete HTML form fields.
 Provided functions